While soccer players may not be known for glamorous nails, it’s not uncommon to see some sporting beautiful nail designs.

 Experienced goalkeepers recommend keeping nails short and trimmed.

-Painting nails and even using gel is fine, but long or fake nails should not be worn by goalkeepers.
+Painting nails and even using gel is fine, but goalkeepers should not wear long or fake nails.

 Risks of Wearing Acrylic (or long) Nails in Soccer

 You are allowed to wear acrylic nails in soccer as long as they aren’t dangerous to other players.